 As always, parents are encouraged to drive their own children to camp.
-Per our drop-off policy, you will be dropping off your child and their luggage at the Dining Hall, and parents will remain in their cars.
+Per our drop-off policy, you will be dropping off your child and their luggage at the Dining Hall.
 Trunks and luggage can be shipped to Falcon via UPS or FedEx if space is an issue, or save some of your resources and consider carpooling!